Skip to Main content

 Once a diamond is cut and inspected, it will be graded.
 The widely accepted standard for cut grades was developed by the Gemological Institute of America (GIA) and takes into account the design and craftsmanship of each diamond.
 Using a precise calculation, the scale evaluates a diamond’s weight relative to its diameter, girdle thickness, the symmetry of its facet arrangement, and quality of the polish on those facets.
 The GIA scale is specifically designed to grade standard round diamonds, the most common shape, with color grades ranging from D to Z, though it can be used to assess other shapes as well.

-The Gemological Institute of America logo This scale also considers how the proportions of the diamond influence certain visual effects produced by the diamond when it interacts with light.
+This scale also considers how the proportions of the diamond influence certain visual effects produced by the diamond when it interacts with light.
 This includes:

 • Brightness: How white light is reflected from a diamond internally and externally.